mead/heat-ldap/README.md

 # How to make a Ceph cluster on OpenStack
 ## What this is and isn't
 Is: A virtual ceph cluster is a great way to learn ceph.
 Not: Something you should use for production workloads.
-There be dragons..
+There be dragons.

 ## disclaimer and about heat
 Openstack Heat has the ability to do magical (and dangerous) things to your openstack